Click here for Training Videos

 Export allows you to transfer the latest copy of your MDG data from one computer to the other.
 For additional details see 'Importing Your Files'.

 The export process copies your encrypted MDG Data File to a specific folder on the target drive's root directory.
 This folder's name is MDGBackup.
 The import process looks to this directory and folder to find the data file to import.
 This is why you are not asked to enter a complete path but only the drive.
-This keeps the process simple and consistent, eliminating potential confusion.
+If you want to manually indicate the directory folder, click the 'Free Style' button.

 Each you exit the program, if you have edited your data, you will be asked if you want to create a backup copy (export).